 Senior Citizens Personal Enrichment Program

-Neighbors and Friends age 65 or older are eligible to take classes free of charge through the Office of Part-Time Studies’ Personal Enrichment program.
+Neighbors and Friends age 65 or older are eligible to take classes free of charge through the College of Professional Studies’ Personal Enrichment program.
 Participants are not eligible to receive class credit and classes are not considered part of a degree program.

 Each year the University’s award-winning Theatre department produces a four-play season with selections chosen from a broad range of classic and contemporary plays and musicals.
 Productions are directed by faculty and distinguished guest artists, and designed by resident and freelance designers.
 Graduate students, supervised by a full-time production staff, are the mainstay of the production season, serving as actors, stage managers, and as members of the production crew.
 The arts are an especially popular activity on campus and through its Division for Student Life, the University also supports the Villanova Student Theatre and the Villanova Student Musical Theatre.